zakharos/nocs-renderer/README.md

 ## Installation
 * install anaconda or miniconda
 * set up a virtual environment using: "conda env create -n renderer -f env.yml"
-* activate a virtual environment using: source activate renderer
+* activate a virtual environment using: conda activate renderer

 ## Usage
 To run the code activate the created virtual environment and execute the following command: